 The willingness of so many to take up this topic is interesting, if for no other reason than it shows how easily the discussion of Jew-hatred can be detached from the intent of those using phrases or images as well as from any informed understanding of their origin.

-Stewart is right that short-statured creatures with exaggerated features like big noses is a staple of anti-Semitic propaganda, such as the cartoons in the Nazi propaganda outlet Der Stürmer and other such rags.
+Stewart is right that short-statured creatures with exaggerated features like big noses are a staple of anti-Semitic propaganda, such as the cartoons in the Nazi propaganda outlet Der Stürmer and other such rags.

 Part of the reason why small and deformed creatures are connected to anti-Semitism is because of the elf-like Nibelungen in Richard Wagner’s epic four-part opera “Ring of the Nibelungen.”
 Wagner was a notorious anti-Semite, so it was natural for many to assume that the two Nibelungen characters in the operas—both evil—were stand-ins for Jews, though the Nibelungen as a whole are victims rather than all villains.